This Article

 7. Father (Saturn)

 It is probable that each Mithraic temple and community was presided over by one or more Fathers.
 But the initiates of Mithraism, even in the highest ranks, were not professional priests.
-Their monument attest that they remained active members of the secular world.
+Their monuments attest that they remained active members of the secular world.